go-sprout/sprout/docs/migration-from-sprig.md

 The `sprigin` package is specifically designed for this use case.
 It:

 - **Supports both signatures**: Automatically detects whether you're using the old Sprig signature (`get $dict "key"`) or the new Sprout piping signature (`$dict | get "key"`)
-- **Logs deprecation warnings**: When old signatures or deprecated functions are used, warnings are logged to inform your end-users
+- **Logs deprecation warnings**: When old signatures or deprecated functions are used, warnings are logged to inform your end-users (see [Customizing the Logger](#customizing-the-logger) to integrate with your logging system)
 - **Preserves Sprig behavior**: Bug-for-bug compatible to avoid breaking existing templates

 ### Migration Steps